A multi-generational family moving into their new home together

 capital at every level.

-For Philanthropist
+For Philanthropists

 Zakat that multiplies impact